-John (not his real name) was a well qualified and experienced service man who had proven to be well liked by customers and staff alike.
+John (not his real name) was a well-qualified and experienced serviceman, who was well-liked by customers and staff alike.
 He was a team player and respected by all who worked with him.
 Feedback from customers could not have been better.

-But John, after some ten years in his role decided it was time for a change and as there were no opportunities for advancement in the organisation he worked for, he decided to talk to a well respected recruitment consultant.
+But John, after some ten years in his role, decided it was time for a change and as there were no opportunities for advancement in the organisation he worked for, he decided to talk to a well-respected recruitment consultant.
 Being a personable individual, the recruitment agency took an immediate liking to him and because of his experience they decided that he was ready for a management role.
-His testimonials were glowing and his employer at the time told the recruiter that he would reemploy him without any hesitation.
-He “ticked all the boxes” for a role in the same industry as a manager for a competitor.
+His testimonials were glowing and his employer of the time told the recruiter that he would reemploy him without hesitation.
+He “ticked all the boxes” for a role in the same industry, as a manager for a competitor.
 But the recruiter had overlooked one very important aspect - John’s behavioural style.

-John took up the new role with vigor but found that his new employer’s company had a different culture.
-He also learned that the role became available because his predecessor had resigned after only a few months in the job and the reason/s soon became obvious to John.
+John took up his new role with vigour but found that his new employer’s company had a different culture.
+He also learned that the role had become available because his predecessor had resigned after only a few months in the job and the reason/s soon became obvious to John.